A Lesson to Learn: Itau Unibanco Holding S.A. (ITUB)

 Itau Unibanco Holding S.A.
-(NYSE:ITUB) went down by -1.57% from its latest closing price compared to the recent 1-year high of $6.76.
-The company’s stock price has collected 1.62% of gains in the last five trading sessions.
+(NYSE:ITUB) went down by -0.54% from its latest closing price compared to the recent 1-year high of $6.76.
+The company’s stock price has collected -2.13% of loss in the last five trading sessions.
 Press Release reported on 07/16/21 that Material Fact: Itaú Wins The Bidding Process Promoted By Minas Gerais For Payroll Management Services

 >> 7 Top Picks for the Post-Pandemic Economy <<